Health & Wellness

 It’s common for dogs’ weight to fluctuate throughout their lives — but if you notice that your dog’s belly seems larger than usual and it’s tough for them to breathe, you’re right to wonder what’s going on.

-There’s a name for this type of belly swelling — it's called ascites, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+There’s a name for this type of belly swelling — it's called ascites, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Ascites is a symptom of many diseases, and we’re here to give you a cheat sheet so you can get your pup the help they need as soon as possible.

 So, what’s causing your pup’s stomach to bloat?
 Ascites is when there's an accumulation of fluid in a dog's belly, typically around a dog's organs, including the liver, intestines, spleen, kidneys and bladder, Dr. McCullough explains.
 The amount of fluid in a dog’s belly depends on the underlying cause, she adds.